 It would appear that TNA Wrestling’s frozen checkbook has finally thawed.
 TNA will be reuniting one of the most famous teams of WWE’s Attitude Era when they bring back Matt Hardy to reform the Hardy Boyz.

 News broke earlier this week that TNA has re-signed Matt.
 As you may recall, Matt had one of the most embarrassing runs of his entire career in TNA.
 Matt came to TNA in the midst of a downward spiral which ended his long WWE career.
 Battles with wrestling’s infamous demons eventually drove Matt away from TNA.
 To say that this is redemption for the former WWE tag team champion would be an understatement.

 Hardy lasted a total of eight months in TNA back in 2011.
-Matt’s outside of the ring troubles followed him inside of the ring as he showed up out of shape and just appeared out of sync throughout his entire ..click here to read more
+Matt’s outside of the ring troubles followed him inside of the ring as he showed up out of shape ..click here to read more

 jeff hardy, Matt Hardy, Ring of Honor, TNA Wrestling